 Strong emotional health is vital for ensuring kids develop positive relationships, healthy coping skills, and responsible decision-making abilities.
 It impacts a child’s entire well-being from adult and peer interactions to risk behaviors to attitudes toward school and other activities.
 Focusing on social-emotional health means giving kids the confidence and skills to build resilience and to cope with and manage stress, anxieties and risk in a healthy way.

-But about 60% of students do not receive treatment for their mental and emotional health struggles.
+But about 60 percent of students do not receive treatment for their mental and emotional health struggles.
 Due to stigma and lack of access to care in various communities across the U.S., school becomes the only place where many kids can get help.
 This means that schools should strive to be culturally responsive, supportive environments that focus on the whole child and recognize the importance of their emotional needs.
-In addition to having counselors and social workers on staff, schools should incorporate social emotional learning into curriculum and into classroom and disciplinary practices.
+In addition to having counselors and social workers on staff, schools should incorporate social-emotional learning into curriculum and into classroom and disciplinary practices.